 ● Front Sight & Rear Sight

 The Sentinel Nine's sights are focused on acquiring a target.
 The dot parts of the sights are filled with a "phosphorescent agent" that stores and emits light, making them visible even in the dark.
-The dots on the front sight are square and the dots on the rear are shaped a very rare triangular, but this is designed to ensure you can reliably see and act quickly against unexpected attacks.
-The sights have a "stealth shape" where reflected light's less likely to affect sighting, with the sights having been made smaller and less likely to catch on clothing. ● Body Color Taking ops in the dark into consideration, it's usually desirable to unify the color of gear with a less noticeable black.
+The dot on the front sight is square and the dots on the rear are shaped a very rare triangular, but this is designed to ensure you can reliably see and act quickly against unexpected attacks.
+The sights have a "stealth shape" where reflected light's less likely to affect sighting, with the sights also being made smaller and less likely to catch on clothing. ● Body Color Taking ops in the dark into consideration, it's usually desirable to unify the color of gear with a less noticeable black.
 However, it could fall as a result of bad footing.
 It can be knocked away by a creature's powerful blow.
 In the unlikely event you lose that gun, finding a black-colored gun in the dark would prove difficult.
-The Sentinel Nine dares to make some parts, such as the slide, silver in order to "make it easier to see the gun even in dim darkness." ● Mount Rail The mount rail's a specification of the base P226E2 and not a Sentinel Nine customization, but it's an indispensable spec for ops in the dark.
-The grooves under the gun in front of the trigger are what's called the mount rail and most guns use a 20mm wide (Picatinny standard) mount rail.
+The Sentinel Nine dares to make some parts, such as the slide, silver in order to "make it easier to see the gun even in dim darkness." ● Mount Rail The mount rail's a specification of the base P226E2, not a Sentinel Nine customization, but it's an indispensable spec for ops in the dark.
+The grooves under the gun in front of the trigger are what's called the mount rail, most guns use a 20mm wide (Picatinny standard) mount rail.
 This part can be equipped with flashlights or laser pointers of the same standard.
-Since it's possible to switch on and illuminate a light etc while grasping the gun in both hands, mount rail models are increasingly being adopted especially in units that engage in a great deal of indoor and night combat. |
+Since it's possible to switch on and illuminate a light etc while grasping the gun in both hands, mount rail models are increasingly being adopted, especially in units that engage in a great deal of indoor and night combat. |

 ACCURATE FIRE ON WEAK POINTS & CONTROLLING RECOIL